See the world’s first-ever exhibition devoted to Paul Gauguin’s portraiture.

 – Paul Gauguin, Diverses choses, 1896–1897

-From 1886 onward he repeatedly spent time in rural Brittany and travelled to the French colonies Martinique (1887) and then Polynesia, seeking what he called “primitive” and “exotic” environments and subject matter.
-After an extended stay in Tahiti (1891–93) he returned to Paris where he aimed to confirm his role as an avant-garde leader.
-He left again for the islands of Polynesia in 1895 to live in self-imposed exile, cultivating his identity as an outsider seeking social and artistic liberation.
-Gauguin’s innovations and legacy became crucial for generations of artists both during his lifetime and well into the twentieth century.
+From 1886 onward he repeatedly spent time in rural Brittany and travelled to the French colonies of Martinique (1887) and then Polynesia, seeking new subject matter in environments far removed from the Parisian art world.
+After an extended stay in Tahiti (1891–93), he returned to Paris where he aimed to confirm his role as an avant-garde leader.
+He left again for the islands of Polynesia in 1895 to live in self-imposed exile, all the while retaining the privileges of being European and cultivating his identity as an outsider searching for social and artistic liberation.
+Gauguin’s innovations and legacy became crucial for generations of artists both during his lifetime and well into the 20th century.